Holland & Barrett International Limited and Holland & Barrett Retail Limited (“H&B”).

 ASSESSMENT OF EFFECTIVENESS

-We have a ’Speaking Up’ Policy and in 2018 have relaunched our Speaking up hotline for employees and suppliers to report knowledge or suspicions of un-ethical or unlawful behaviour.
+We have a ’Speaking Up’ Policy and in 2018 have relaunched our Speaking up hotline for Colleagues and suppliers to report knowledge or suspicions of un-ethical or unlawful behaviour.
 This ensures that anyone who has concerns has the means of raising these concerns confidentially.
-Our hotline is available to report any suspicions our employees may have regarding Modern Slavery and our employees are signposted to this in our posters, communications, and other resources that we develop in relation to Modern Slavery.
+Our hotline is available to report any suspicions our Colleagues may have regarding Modern Slavery and our Colleagues are signposted to this in our posters, communications, and other resources that we develop in relation to Modern Slavery.
+Signposts for awareness and reporting are mandatory information for Colleague notice boards across the organization.
 There is ongoing communication across the business to raise awareness of the speak up facility and the usage is monitored and compared to industry statistics to gauge awareness.

 APPROVAL FOR THIS STATEMENT